saxenavaibhav/AWS-SAA-C02-Course/README.md

 ### CloudFormation Basics

-Templates can modify infrastructure to, create, update and delete.
+Cloudformation is a tool that lets you create, update and delete infrastructure in AWS in a consistent and repeatable way using templates.

 Written in YAML or JSON